COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 ### 1.1 HPC Driving License and Connect to Stanage HPC via SSH

-Follow the [official instruction](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) from our university.
+Follow the [official instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) from our university.
 Your HPC account has created already due to the need of this module.
 You have been asked to complete and pass the [HPC Driving License test](https://infosecurity.shef.ac.uk/) by Thursday 8th Feb.
 If you have not done so, please do it as soon as possible.

 To access Stanage for the first time, you **must** connect the [university's VPN](https://www.sheffield.ac.uk/it-services/vpn).
 Use your university **username** such as `abc18de` and the associated password to log in.

-Following the [official instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#connecting-to-a-cluster-using-ssh), for [Mac OS/X and Linux](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#ssh-client-software-on-mac-os-x-and-linux) users, open a terminal and connect to Stanage via SSH by
+[Mac OS/X and Linux](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#ssh-client-software-on-mac-os-x-and-linux) users, following the [official connection instructions](https://docs.hpc.shef.ac.uk/en/latest/hpc/connecting.html#connecting-to-a-cluster-using-ssh), open a terminal and connect to Stanage via SSH by

 ```sh
 ssh $USER@stanage.shef.ac.uk  # Use lowercase for your username, without `$`